yourarnav/CS699-SW-Lab/README.md

 - `CS699 Roadmap`: Additional information about the project's roadmap.
 - `CS699 Proposal`: From where it all began. 😊

+## Setup 🛠️

+Follow these steps in your terminal to set up the environment:

+1. **Navigate to the Project Folder:**
+   - Open your terminal and use the `cd` command to go to the folder where you cloned or downloaded this repository.

+2. **Activate the Conda Environment:**
+   - Activate the Conda environment using the following command:
+     ```bash
+     conda activate lightgbm-env
+     ```

+3. **Launch Jupyter Notebook:**
+   - Start Jupyter Notebook by running:
+     ```bash
+     jupyter notebook
+     ```

+4. **Deactivate Conda Environment:**
+   - Once you're done working with the Jupyter (ipynb) notebook, deactivate the Conda environment using:
+     ```bash
+     conda deactivate
+     ```

+This **setup** will get you ready to work on your project with the required environment.
+Enjoy your data exploration and analysis!

 Feel free to explore, contribute, and uncover the secrets of strokes with us! 🕵️‍♀️🔍
 ---